CompassLabs/docs/docs/8_Visualization.md

 ---

 :::info
-The `dojo.runners` module is still in beta, and currently only works with `UniV3Env` environments with a single agent ⚠️
+The `dojo.vis` module is still in beta, and currently only works with `UniV3Env` environments with a single pool ⚠️
 :::

 import ImgGeneral from '../static/img/env4.png';
 import CodeBlock from '../src/components/CodeBlock';

-# Visualization

 ## Dojo simulation dashboard